DevExpress/testcafe-react-selectors/README.md

 Warning: if you specify a DOM element's tag name, React selectors search for the element among the component's children without looking into nested components.
 For instance, for the JSX above the `ReactSelector('TodoApp div')` selector will be equal to `Selector('.todo-app > div')`.

 #### Selecting components by the component key

-To obtain a component by the key use `withKey` method.
+To obtain a component by its key, use the `withKey` method.

 ```js
 import { ReactSelector } from 'testcafe-react-selectors';